jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 - Story layout improvements (learn from svench and https://bookit.leveluptutorials.com/book/A%20Parent-Basic and implement own ideas)
 - add optional stackblitz icon to quickly open a kitbook in stackblitz (will only work for kitbooks that don't depend on packages in other parts of a monorepo)
 - dynamic slots: https://github.com/sveltejs/svelte/issues/2588 && https://github.com/sveltejs/svelte/pull/4296
-- Scrollspy TOC in sidebar (maybe client-side only for setup simplicity)
+- Scrollspy TOC in sidebar (maybe client-side only for setup simplicity) - look at svelte-put toc
 - use plugin to automatically give IDs to stories
 - Investigate [Histoire plugin](https://github.com/histoire-dev/histoire/tree/main/packages/histoire-plugin-screenshot) or [Viteshot](https://viteshot.com/) for visual regression screenshot testing
 - edit on Gitpod link?